Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Those are the basic steps involved on how to create models, chose the most suitable ones, improve them, analyze them and save/load them.
 Normally it would involve much more work and analysis, but the low code framework makes those easy to implement and efficient, which leaves more time interpret results and fast prototyping.

-### Time Series Forecasting
+### **Time Series Forecasting**

 On the basis of confirmed historical data, time series models are used to forecast events.
-Moving average, smooth-based types, and ARIMA are typical examples.
+Moving average, smooth-based types and Autoregressive integrated moving average (ARIMA) are typical examples.
 It's important to choose the model that works best based on the individual time series because not all models will produce the same results for the same dataset.

 It's crucial to know your goal when forecasting.
 Ask questions about: to help you focus in on the particulars of your predictive modeling issue.

 The amount of data that is available; more data is frequently more beneficial, providing more opportunity for exploratory data analysis, model testing and tuning, and model fidelity.
 Shorter time horizons are frequently easier to predict with greater confidence than longer ones.
 Frequency of forecast updates: Forecasts may need to be revised frequently over time or they may only need to be created once and then remain static (updating forecasts as new information becomes available frequently yields more accurate predictions).
-Forecast temporal frequency — Often, forecasts can be made at lower or higher frequencies, enabling the ue of data up-sampling and down-sampling (which can be useful for modeling).
+Forecast temporal frequency — Often, forecasts can be made at lower or higher frequencies, enabling the use of data up-sampling and down-sampling (which can be useful for modeling).

-In the following there is an example, taken from the [GitHub repository of PyCaret](https://github.com/pycaret/pycaret/blob/master/examples/TimeSeries_Forecasting.ipynb).
+In the following there is an example, taken from the [GitHub repository of PyCaret](https://github.com/pycaret/pycaret/blob/3.0.0.rc7/examples/TimeSeries_Forecasting.ipynb).

 Since January 1, 2012, every wholesale liquor purchase made by retailers in the state of Iowa for sale to consumers is included in this dataset.